thschrapel/authorization-gated-ai-agents/disclosures/2026-09-25-addendum-security-counsel.md

 * identifying security-relevant interpretations of an Objective,
 * identifying security-relevant properties of a complex execution plan,
-* identifying missing authorization conditions,
+* identifying missing security conditions,
 * distinguishing materially different interpretations,
-* identifying information required for a decision,
+* identifying information required for further evaluation,
 * recommending a more precise clarification,
-* recommending a security-oriented process break,
-* identifying whether further security escalation is appropriate,
+* recommending interruption or further security review,
-* or recommending that the request remain unresolved.
+* or recommending that the security question remain unresolved.

 The Security Counsel does not directly execute an operation.